A Revisit to Ordered Statistics Decoding: Distance Distribution and Decoding Rules: The Hamming Distance in OSD

-{ Note that the approximation (\ref{equ::HDdis::EknApp}) can be further tightened by truncating the function and restricting the support to $x\geq 0$.
-However, because the value of $\int_{-\infty}^{0} f_{E_{k+1}^{n}}(x)$ is negligible and for the simplicity of expression, we keep (\ref{equ::HDdis::EknApp}) in its current form. }
+We will show later via numerical examples that the approximation (\ref{equ::HDdis::EknApp}) could be accurate.
+Note that (\ref{equ::HDdis::EknApp}) can be further tightened by truncating the function and restricting the support to $x\geq 0$.
+However, because the value of $\int_{-\infty}^{0} f_{E_{k+1}^{n}}(x)$ is negligible and for the simplicity of expression, we keep (\ref{equ::HDdis::EknApp}) in its current form.